|

 former Standart Lazarett (garrison hospital); used by the US Army post-1945 as

-the U-Bahn Station Baumwall Hamburg -- Arningstraße
+the U-Bahn Station Baumwall.
+Hamburg -- Arningstraße

-Bunker - Röhrendamm Hamburg -- Hasselbrook
+entrances.
+Hamburg -- Hasselbrook

-Bunker, at the S-Bahnhof Hamburg -- Wiesendamm
+Bunker, at the S-Bahnhof - Eagle with 1941 dated shield.
+Hamburg -- Wiesendamm

 -- Former Lettow-Vorbeck